-4) You can then definitely lay out your Barrio on that shape.
-If you are receiving container(s) or portacabins from storage through NORG, you will need to edit the diagram and send it back to placement showing the exact location that the container needs to be in.
-(See Figure
+5) You can then definitely lay out your Barrio on that shape.
+If you are receiving container(s) or portacabins from storage through NORG, you will need to edit the diagram and send it back to placement showing the exact location that the container needs to be in, also where your water cube is located (See Figure 2).
+Note to show clearly what end the doors are at!